Reviews You Can Rely On

 Power and Circulation

 Picture yourself in your home on a hot, humid day where your air conditioning just can't cut it.
 You're overheated, irritable, and, honestly, sticky.
 It's uncomfortable to live in those conditions.
-Heck, you might be in that nightmare now, and why you're desperately at our site reading through this review.
+Heck, you might be in that nightmare now, and that's why you're at our site desperately reading through this review.
 As a means to relieve your situation, the best way to combat those congested conditions is to move new air into your room from a cooler location and circulate that air to help push out the warmer air.
 That means your fan not only needs to have great power but also be effective at creating a current in the room.
 That is why we didn't just look at the sheer power of the fan but took into consideration the ability it had to circulate.

-It's difficult to see air moving.
-We can feel it on our faces often in a windy storm, but to accurately see circulation patterns can be puzzling to obtain for testing.
-Our solution is fringe celebration decorations, and lots of them.
-We broke down our testing room into a grid by setting up those streams of decorations in a three-by-three set of rows.
-We hung the fringe at low, medium, and high heights.
-This helps us cover the full volume of the space so we can factor in every part of the room.
 Turning on the Vornado 184, you could easily see the flow of air throughout the room, making us instantly cool.
 The Vornado stood out in this circulation test along with all others in this metric.
 The Dreo Cruiser Pro T1 was a slight step down in performance, but it still got the job done.
 We felt cooler overall but couldn't necessarily feel the current on them where they were stationed in the corner of the room.
 The Pelonis 40" did an impressive job of moving air throughout the room, getting the majority of the fringe to move one way or the other.

 tower fan - the ability to both power and circulate air throughout a room is...